-A candidate for public office, running in an election governed by New York State Election Law, within the chapter’s jurisdiction may receive endorsement from Capital District DSA through the following
+A candidate for public office, running in an election governed by New York State Election Law, within the chapter’s jurisdiction may receive endorsement from Capital District DSA through the following process:

-- At least five members in good standing must sign an endorsement petition to the chapter leadership to initiate the endorsement process for a specific candidate.
+- At least five members in good standing must sign an endorsement petition to the Electoral Committee to initiate the endorsement process for a specific candidate.
 If there is more than one candidate seeking Capital District DSA endorsement for the same race, chapter members are limited to signing only one candidate’s endorsement petition.

 - Petitions will be accepted after the filing deadline or 16 weeks before the election being contested, whichever comes first.

 - The deadline for submitting petitions will be 12 weeks before the election in which they are running.